Neon CLI quickstart

 ```

-This will open a browser window where you can authorize the CLI to access your Neon account.
+This opens a browser window where you can authorize the CLI to access your Neon account.

 **API Key Authentication**

-Alternatively, you can use a personal Neon API key.
-You can create one in the Neon Console.
+Alternatively, use a personal Neon API key, which you can create in the Neon Console.
 See [Create a personal API key](https://neon.com/docs/manage/api-keys#create-a-personal-api-key).

 ```bash